carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 - `--restore-volume-decompressors=n_cores/2`: The number of volume decompressors to run in parallel.
 The default is half the number of cores available on the machine.
 - `--restore-volume-decryptors=n_cores/2`: The number of volume decryptors to run in parallel.
 The default is half the number of cores available on the machine.
 - `--restore-volume-downloaders=n_cores/2`: The number of volume downloaders to run in parallel.
 The default is half the number of cores available on the machine.
+- `--restore-channel-buffer-size=8`: The size of the channel buffer.
+The default is 8.
+This can be increased to allow for more messages to be in flight, potentially increasing the throughput of the restore operation at the cost of increased memory usage.

 ### General